maxi7524/MSIAutoEncoderWrapper/docs/CRITERIONS.md

 5. Signal farther apart than `2κ` is cheaper to destroy and recreate through `ω` than to transport directly.
 This is a soft optimal-transport decision, not a hard peak-matching window.
-6. A log-domain entropy-regularized Sinkhorn solver obtains the transport plan.
+6. A stabilized entropy-regularized Sinkhorn solver obtains the transport plan.
 7. Sinkhorn self-costs can be subtracted to remove entropy bias.
 Gradients are propagated through the converged dual potentials, avoiding storage of every solver iteration in the autograd graph.